-- 1 Articles of collective agreement that apply - All correspondence regarding grievance 2. - Details of vacancy: dates, job position, work З. location - 4.
-Name and position of employee whose job became vacant - Name and seniority date of person who was 5. awarded the position

-- Date employer became aware of vacancy Employer's explanation of why grievor was not awarded the position - Copy of the casual registry for the department involved - 9.
+- 1. Article of collective agreement that apply - 2.
+All correspondence regarding grievance - 3.
+Details of vacancy dates, job position, work location - 4.
+Name and position of employee whose job became vacant - 5.
+Name and seniority date of person who was awarded the position - 6.
+Date employer became aware of vacancy - 7.
+Employer's explanation of why grievor was not awarded the position - 8.
+Copy of the casual registry for the department involved - 9.
 Copy of the telephone log - 10.
-Date and time call made to grievor, name and position of person who made call
+Date and time call made the grievor, name and position pf person who made the call